AlexBlandin/funcall/README.md

 # funcall
 UFCS for Python.

 An implementaion of [UFCS(Uniform function call syntax)](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax) for Python.
 This package allows any function to be called using the syntax for member accessing.
-An object wrapped the `funcall.obj` function accepts any function as its own member.
+An object wrapped in the `funcall.obj` function accepts any function as its own member.
 The object is converted to a `funcall.ChainableObject`, but it behaves as expected.

 ```python
 from funcall import obj